sakan811/HeartTiles/README.md

 #### Shield 🛡️ - Protection

-Shield cards protect your hearts and tiles for 3 turns.
+Shield cards protect your hearts and tiles for 2 any-player turns.

 **Protection Rules**:
 - **Wind Protection**: Blocks all Wind cards targeting your hearts while shield is active